atharva-18/Object-Detection-API/README.md

     $ python3 manage.py runserver
 ```

-The website is hosted at -
+The website is hosted at - https://object-detection-yolo.herokuapp.com

+The detection service is currently not working because of memory limits of Heroku.

 ### Web API

-To use the web API, you can send a POST request to -
+To use the web API, you can send a POST request to - https://object-detection-yolo.herokuapp.com/detect/api

 #### Input

-You can send either of the following parameters - <br>
+You can send either of the following parameters -

 Parameter | Type                           | Description
 --------- | ------------------------------ | ---------------------------------------------------------------------------------
 image     | file                           | Image file that you want to detect.
 image64   | text                           | Image in base64 form that you want to detect.
 Currently supports JPEG images only

 #### Result

 Parameter | Type                | Description
 --------- | ------------------- | --------------------------------------------
 success   | bool                | Whether classification was sucessfuly or not